Distributed Quantum Gaussian Processes for Multi-Agent Systems: Numerical Experiments Results

 In Table \ref{tab:results_500}, \ref{tab:results_5000}, we present the performance of our method across datasets of size $N=500$ and $N=5,000$, respectively.
-We report the mean and standard deviation of NLPD$_{\text{test}}$ and NRMSE$_{\text{test}}$ evaluated over 20 replications to reduce the effect of randomly assigned data.
+We report the mean and standard deviation of NLPD$_{\text{test}}$ and NRMSE$_{\text{test}}$ evaluated over 20 replications.
 We compare our method with other single- and multi-agent GP methods: Full-GP \cite{williams2006gaussian}, FACT-GP \cite{deisenroth2015distributed}, and apxGP~ \cite{xie2019distributed}.
-In addition to NLPD and NRMSE, the comparison allows for scalability assessment of network sizes in Table~\ref{tab:results_500},~\ref{tab:results_5000}.
+In addition to NLPD and NRMSE, the comparison allows for network scalability assessment.
 In Fig.~\ref{fig:srtm},~\ref{fig:2dqgp}, we present the performance in the SRTM and 2D QGP datasets, respectively.